alex-r-bigelow/sanitized-wrangling-codes/codes.md

  - (todo: A-1's evidence)
  - A-1, A-2 discussion: Abstractions are personalized / subjective / contextual; you have to remember the ecosystem of how the data was created, who it's going to impact, who are the subject

+## 21. Meta-abstractions help people communicate at a sufficient level of detail to design a visualization system
+  - Experience prototyping vis designs with I-06, I-07, I-08, I-09, I-10, I-11, I-12

+## 22. Validated: showing real data (such as showing a spreadsheet in Excel) helps people communicate effectively about abstractions
+  - Conversation with I-03
+  - Conversation with I-19
+  - Experience prototyping vis designs with I-06, I-07, I-08, I-09, I-10, I-11, I-12

 Categories
 ==========